wuxxx949/RF-Quantile-Regression/README.md

-This repo implements methodology proposed in Quantile Regression using Random Forest Proximities by Li etc.
+This repo implements methodology proposed in Quantile Regression using Random Forest Proximities by Li et al.

 # Boston Housing Example
 Using Boston housing data as a toy example,